-Table 2 reports the estimates for specific variants of (1).
-Estimation is via OLS or IV to instrument the real GDP growth error, with standard errors clustered at the country level.
-The most parsimonious variant is reported in Columns (1) and (2), and leaves out the political variables.
-Column (1) is based on OLS, and Column (2) on IV, because a feedback from the first-release budget balance error onto the first-release real GDP growth error cannot be excluded: an unanticipated fiscal expansion could lead to an unanticipated increase in real growth.
-In the case of IV, we instrument the forecasting error in real GDP growth for a given country with the average forecast error in real GDP growth in all the other countries (j) in the same line in the same year (i.e., the variable $\bar{y}{it}^{t+1,t-1}$).
-The differences in the estimates between the two columns are extremely small.
-The lagged dependent variables are highly significant with a coefficient of 0.14, a value sufficiently low to suggest that the standard dynamicpanel bias is rather small.7 The first-release error in real GDP growth enters with a coefficient of around 0.26, which is highly significantly different from zero.
-An improvement of real growth relative to its projection in t - 1 of 1 % - point improves the budget balance by more than a quarter of a percentage point relative to the projection.
-An increase in the debt-to-GDP ratio by 1 % - point improves the firstrelease error by 2.3 basis points, a highly significant effect.
-Column (3) replaces the first-release error in real GDP growth with that in nominal GDP growth, $yn{i,t}^{t+1} - yn{i,t}^{t-1}$.
-The coefficient estimates on the retained variables remain roughly identical.
-The coefficient on the first-release error in nominal GDP growth is highly significantly different from zero, though in size about two-thirds of that on first-release error in real GDP growth.
+variable is rather small.13 Notice that the significance of the coefficient is as such not an indication of a systematic forecasting bias.
+In fact, under rational expectations we expect $bb{i,t}^{t+1} - bb{i,t}^{t-1}$ and its lag to be correlated, because both are partially driven by new information becoming available in period t.14 The error in real GDP growth enters with a coefficient of around 0.26, which is highly significantly different from zero.
+An improvement of real growth relative to its projection in t-1 by 1% - point improves the budget balance by more than a quarter of a percentage point relative to its projection.
+An increase in the debt-to-GDP ratio by 1% - point improves the error by 2.3 basis points, a highly significant, though not very large, effect.
+Column (3) replaces the error in real GDP growth with that in nominal GDP growth, $yn{i,t}^{t+1} - yn{i,t}^{t-1}$.
+The coefficient estimates on the retained variables remain almost equal.
+The coefficient on the error in nominal GDP growth is highly significantly different from zero, though in size about two-thirds of that on the error in real GDP growth.

-Columns (4) and (5) add the fiscal rule index and the political variables to the baseline specification in Columns (1) and (2).8 The data used in these specifications is restricted to the time period 2000-2018, as the variable govchan{i,t} is available only up to 2018 (Armingeon et al., 2020).
+Columns (4) and (5) add the fiscal rule index and the political variables to the baseline specification in Columns (1) and (2).
+The data used in these specifications is restricted to the time period 2000-2018, as the variable $govchan{i,t}$ is available only up to 2018 (Armingeon et~al., 2020).
 Again, OLS and IV yield very similar estimates.
 In addition, the coefficient estimates remain close to those reported in Columns (1) and (2).
-An increase in the fiscal rule index seems to increase over-
+An increase in the fiscal rule index lowers the budget balance forecast error.
+This may be slightly surprising.
+However, an increase in the fiscal rule index could also lead to a reduction of over-pessimism in those cases in which forecasts are too pessimistic otherwise.
+A change in the government between periods t-1 and t also results into a worsening in the first-release budget balance relative to its projection, possibly because once elected a new government immediately takes policy actions leading to a deviation from the previous government's plans.
+In particular, the new government may want to honour spending promises to its constituency.
+A more fragmented government (a higher value of $govtype{i,t-1}$) produces a deterioration of the error.
+Plausibly, a more fragmented government makes more demands on the public budget to keep all factions satisfied, resulting into an over-optimism bias to generate the necessary budgetary room.